duanzhiihao/ans-numpy/README.md

-# Python interface for asymmetric numeral systems (ANS)
+# Python interface for ryg_rans entropy coding

 This repository is based on [CompressAI](https://github.com/InterDigitalInc/CompressAI) and [ryg_rans](https://github.com/rygorous/ryg_rans) with minor modifications to make ANS easier to use for PyTorch models.